 2. Sony A6300

-This may be the most expensive camera on our list, but it’s also the best all-around.
+This may be the most expensive camera on our list, but it’s also the best cheap 4K camera, at least if $1,048 is cheap (which for high-end cameras, it definitely is).
 The A6300 offers amazing value as it’s definitely the best stills shooter in this Top 10.
 It also boasts robust filming options, including the unique capability of 1080P at 120 FPS.
 It has a tiny profile as a compact mirrorless, but unfortunately this is where the trouble starts.
 The A6300 is known to overheat if used for longer than 20 consecutive minutes; the instruction manual itself says this.
 Therefore, it is not practical for videography nor for some professional shoots.
 Still, if that doesn’t hit your ears an immediate deal-breaker, then there isn’t a better camera on this list.
 It may not be a workhorse, but it does have superb dynamic range, detail, and low noise (see video below).
 It’s a pocket pistol and a half; but no, you can’t shoot a wedding on it, even a short modern one.

 - 4K footage, 11FPS raw stills, 24.2 megapixel sensor